ray-project/ray/doc/source/serve/deployment-graph/deployment_graph_intro.md

 * `MethodNode`: a `DeploymentNode` representing a `ClassNode`'s method bound to arguments that will be used to invoke the method
 * `FunctionNode`: a `DeploymentNode` containing a Python function bound to arguments that will be used to invoke the function

-The next two sections will discuss how to construct and connects these nodes to form deployment graphs.
+The next two sections will discuss how to construct and connect these nodes to form deployment graphs.

 ## ClassNodes